 One of the most popular campsites in Alberta is Bow Valley Campground located just outside of Banff National Park and only a few minutes from Canmore.
-The location of this campground makes it a great place to spend a few nights and enjoy the Canadian Rockies.
+The location of this campground makes it a great place to spend a few nights and enjoy the Canadian Rockies and amazing hikes nearby in the Canmore area.
 In every direction you’ll have mountain views, plus, the campground is located right on the Bow River which is stunning with seemingly endless walking trails.

 Bow Valley Campground has over 170 different campsites!
 They offer both unpowered tent sites as well as larger powered sites suitable for trailers and motorhomes.
 For those visiting in a large group, the group camping area is perfect with space for multiple camping units.
 There are lots of bathrooms around the campground as well as picnic tables and fire pits at each site.

 Because of its popularity, it is recommended to book Bow Valley Campground well in advance.
 It is fully booked pretty much all summer long.
 Bookings must be made directly through Alberta Parks and you can expect to pay between $31-$38 per campsite per night.